drewloewe/Analyzing-Rhetoric/visuals.md

 The photo above as taken on the day of Brett Kavanaugh’s confirmation to the Supreme Court in 2018.
 Kavanaugh was confirmed to the Supreme Court after a number of women, including Dr. Christine Blasey-Ford, testified that Kavanaugh had sexually assaulted them.
 During the protests around Kavanaugh's confirmation, body rhetoric, or rhetoric that foregrounds the body as part of the symbolic act, occured when the crowd of protestors gave public anger a communicable form.
 Following the vote that confirmed him and just before his swearing-in, a contingent of protesters descended on the Supreme Court.
 Bodies poured onto the stairs with chants such as “Whose Court?
 Our Court” and “Arrest Sexual Predators, Not Protesters.”

 The second way that body rhetoric occurred during this event was as enactment, as protesters used their own bodies as examples of what they were protesting.
 Occupying the prohibited stairways and chanting through the swearing-in, this protest was capped by the 🔗 [Alex Wong's photo](https://media.npr.org/assets/img/2018/10/06/gettyimages-1046730162metoo_wide-622af69a959f1b26c286479f1d648612ec0455f8-s800-c85.webp) of a woman who climbed the statue titled “Contemplation of Justice," sat in her lap, and held up a fist and a small handwritten sign reading “#MeToo.”

+❓Come up with your own examples of body rhetoric and enactment.

 ## Monumental Rhetoric